muratk5n/thirdwave/en/README.md

 territory).
 A TV pulls in 60 Watts, an oven 1500 W. Russian NG export to Europe is 167 Gigawatts (a lot of TVs can run on that energy).
 Typical nuclear plant output is 1 GW, Fukushima (the one with the meltdown) was 5 GW.
-We see it will take 33 Fukushima's to replace Russian exports to Europe.
+Then it takes 33 Fukushimas to replace Russian exports to Europe.
 Now in terms of environment policy that is probably a non-starter.

 ---